znsio/specmatic-coding-test/README.md

   - ContractTest.kt
   - products_api.yaml
   - specmatic.json

+#### Other Programming Languages Steps
+- Any your choise of programming language and Web API framework.
+- You are expected to implement the missing endpoints.

 ### 4. Part 1 - Definition of Done
 - All 38 tests are passing